 Most of us have read numerous articles and studies documenting the damages of stress and burnout.
-Despite knowing this information, why do we continue to overwork ourselves, only to suffer the damaging results of stress – poor physical and mental health, along with damage to our relationships?
+Despite knowing this information, why do we continue to overwork ourselves beyond peak performance levels, only to suffer the damaging results of stress – poor physical and mental health, along with damage to our relationships?

 The answer lies in who we are as humans.
 It is in our humanity, our need to survive that pushes us to do more.
-Our brain automatically reacts to positive and negative stressors, often without our conscious awareness.
-Neurologically, when we are faced with a tough situation – a demanding boss expecting a project to be delivered on a short timeline, negotiating the waters of an employee conflict, facing the perils of starting a new business, our natural instinct is to work harder on all of our competing priorities, in an effort to overcome the immediate stress.
-This is a useful and successful short term strategy.
+Our brains automatically react to positive and negative stressors, often without our conscious awareness.
+When we are faced with a tough situation – a demanding boss expecting a project to be delivered on a short timeline, negotiating the waters of an employee conflict, facing the perils of starting a new business, our natural instinct is to work harder and manage competing priorities to manage the immediate stressors.
+This state is a useful short term tactic.
 Our brains and our bodies can endure the neuroendocrine surge for a brief period.
 However, after a protracted period of stress our brain, and bodies, reach a tipping point of exhaustion.

-Our past histories, physical, mental and cultural conditioning give some of us the ability to endure stressful occurrences longer than others.
-Many successful individuals have mastered techniques to reorganize their thoughts quickly.
-They remain calm and focused through negotiation or managing the outcomes of high-risk deals with finesse.
+Our individual past histories, physical, mental, and cultural conditioning give some of us the ability to endure stressful occurrences longer than others.
+Many of us have witnessed successful leaders who have mastered techniques to reorganize their thoughts quickly, and who remain calm and focused through negotiation or managing high-risk deals with finesse.
+They are amazing highly productive leaders!

-Regardless, if you are one of these individuals or know one of these “super leaders,” if left unchecked, to a protracted exposure of adrenaline rush, our “fight or flight” response can get the best of us.
-Without self-awareness we can end up wandering into the zone known as burnout.
+Whether one is a highly skilled leader or still learning foundational self-management skills, if left unchecked our natural responses to stress can get the best of us.
+Without self-awareness, overtime we can suffer symptoms of fatigue and burnout.
 Our physical health, mental performance, and relationships can suffer from the fallout of these prolonged periods of stress.

 I am not professing to avoid hard work.
 It is in this hard work that we find success.
 However, if you are driven to work for too long a period of time, burnout will begin.
-When your life choices or conditions require you to enter a high-performance state, taking intermittent breaks will help rejuvenate your brain and allow you to return to the task with increased vigor, creativity and determination.
+When our life choices or conditions require us to enter a high-performance state, taking intermittent breaks will help rejuvenate the brain and allow one to return to the task with increased vigor, creativity, and determination.

 How do you know when you hit the point where a break is beneficial?

 As stated by Thomas Edison – “common sense.”
 When feelings such as fear, anger, boredom begin to dominate your thoughts or manifest in physical symptoms that interrupt your productivity.
-You can set a timer and take a break every hour or notice when strong emotions begin to surface.
-The goal is to recognize these feelings early and often as they occur, then take a pleasurable break –take a short walk, stretch for a few moments, and breath!
+Set a timer and take a break every hour or notice when strong emotions begin to surface.
+The goal is to recognize these feelings early and often as they occur, then take a pleasurable break –take a short walk, stretch for a few moments, and breathe!

 Using Stress to Your Advantage